 It is known that inspectors from the Council’s Building Control department visited the site on multiple occasions to inspect the works as they proceeded.
 Whether they failed to notice the multiple deficiencies described in the draft BRE report or simply turned a blind eye in the interests of avoiding the possibility of overspends incurred in correcting the many glaring errors, remains to be seen.

-However, we find it difficult to understand how they could have failed to notice that the new windows were the wrong size, that many of the internal doors were not up to standard or lacked self closing mechanisms, that the cladding and insulation products specified in the planning approval had been replaced by cheaper and highly flammable alternatives, that the cavity gaps in the cladding system were inordinately wide and were not properly firestopped, or that the gaps in the corners of the vertical rotated columns were completely lacking in any fire stopping measures.
+However, we find it difficult to understand how they could have failed to notice that the new windows were the wrong size, that many of the internal doors were not up to standard or lacked self closing mechanisms, that the cladding and insulation products specified in the planning approval had been replaced by cheaper and highly flammable alternatives, that the cavity gaps in the cladding system were not properly firestopped, or that the gaps in the corners of the vertical rotated columns were completely lacking in any fire stopping measures.

 Taken together all these failings form a compelling indictment of what appears to be gross criminal negligence by the RBKC Building Control inspectors, and of course by the contractors who had so badly botched the works in the first place.
 Such failures to fully and conscientously monitor and inspect the works to ensure that they met the highest standards of safety and workmanship constitute a very real abdication of their duty of care to the residents of Grenfell Tower, all of whom lost their homes and posessions, and many of whom lost their lives, in the inferno that followed in June last year.

 Finally, paragraph 186 of the draft BRE Report States the following;

 “The physical evidence in relation to the structure confirms that there are parts of the structure which are very close to their point of failure”